doki-theme/doki-theme-jetbrains/README.md

 ---

 This plugin is for serious Otaku programmers.
-With over **20** themes, based off of various waifus, I think you will find your best girl.
+Code with your waifu.
+With over 20 themes,
+I think you will find best girl.

-Variety is the spice of life!
-So you can choose themes from various, Anime, Manga, or Visual Novels:
+You can choose themes from various, Anime, Manga, or Visual Novels:

 - Doki-Doki Literature Club
 - Re:Zero